HarshaFdo/HarshaFdo/README.md

 - 🔭 Working on [E-Commerce Project](https://github.com/HarshaFdo/E-Commerce_Project.git) using Laravel & PHP
 - 🌱 Exploring: Modern backend frameworks, Machine Learning
 - ✨ Fun fact: I debug like a detective 🕵️‍♂️
-- 📧 How to reach me: Use connect links below
+- 📧 How to reach me: Use the connect links below
 <br><br>

 ## 🌐 Connect with Me